100 Notable alumni of

 -

-Daniel Vandal PC MP is a Canadian politician.
+Daniel Vandal PC is a Canadian politician.
 He represented St. Boniface on the Winnipeg City Council from 1995 to 2004 and from 2006 to 2014, and ran unsuccessfully for mayor of Winnipeg in 2004, coming in second to Sam Katz.
 He briefly served as acting mayor of Winnipeg following Glen Murray's resignation.
 On October 19, 2015, he was elected as the member of Parliament for Saint Boniface—Saint Vital in the House of Commons of Canada.
 He is a member of the Liberal Party of Canada and served as the Federal Minister of Northern Affairs in Justin Trudeau's cabinet.
 On October 26, 2021, he was also named Minister responsible for the Canadian Northern Economic Development Agency and Minister responsible for the Prairies Economic Development Agency of Canada, positions he held until 2024.
+He did not seek re-election in 2025.

 -